 - Florence Griffith Joyner Elementary School, Los Angeles

 - Martin Luther King Jr. Elementary School, Los Angeles

-- Martin Luther King Jr. Elementary School, Seaside
+- Martin Luther King School of the Arts, Seaside

 - Mary Chapa Literacy and Technology Academy, Greenfield